-Larger off-street car parks tend to have the lowest occupancy and the most space to accommodate additional parking requirements in a way that doesn't detract from the town centre as a whole.
-These parking spaces should be prioritised as this enables the creation of a more attractive town centre for people to spend time, spend money, and come together.
+Larger off-street car parks tend to have the lowest In short, evidence shows there is additional capacity of parking in Roscrea, and not enough occupancy and the most space to accommodate additional parking requirements in a way that space for people to actually use or enjoy the doesn't detract from the town centre as a whole. town properly.
+This gives us the opportunity to These parking spaces should be prioritised as target where public realm interventions can yield this enables the creation of a more attractive the greatest return on investment for town centre town centre for people to spend time, spend prosperity and vitality, and the TCF plan projects money, and come together. are aimed at just this.